Why clowns paint their faces on eggs (2017)

 The 1946 version of the collection was just someone's hobby.

-• thaumasiotes a day ago
+• thaumasiotes 3 months ago

 No, the 1946 version of the collection became a recognized registry decades before 1987.
 From the link in the article, the April 1957 issue of Mechanix Illustrated: